UT Medical Branch is on a 85-acre campus in the small town setting of Galveston, Texas, not far from Houston.

-UT Medical Branch has a thriving Texas Medical Association.
-In fact, more students participate in Texas Medical Association than any other on-campus activity.
+UT Medical Branch has the Texas Medical Association.
+In fact, more students participate in the Texas Medical Association than any other on-campus activity.

 Other popular student organizations at UT Medical Branch include American Medical Student Association, American Medical Women's Association, Texas Association Latin American Medical Students and National Medical Student Association.

-The UT Medical Branch community comes together each year for Quest and Orientation, All Sports Day and Primary Care Day.
+UT Medical Branch students' favorite campus events are Quest and Orientation, All Sports Day and Primary Care Day.

-UT Medical Branch offers housing for students.
+UT Medical Branch offers on-campus housing.
 Students are not required to live on campus.
-First year students are given no special consideration for on-campus housing. .
+First year students are given no special consideration for on-campus housing.